 The Society made an accounting policy election available under ASC 842 not to recognize ROU assets and lease liabilities for leases with a term of 12 months or less.
-For all other leases, ROU assets and lease liabilities are measured based on the present value of future lease payments over the lease term at the commencement date of the lease (or April 1, 2022, for existing leases upon the adoption of ASC Topic 842, Leases).
+For all other leases, ROU assets and lease liabilities are measured based on the present value of future lease payments over the lease term at the commencement date of the lease.
 The ROU assets also include any initial direct costs incurred and lease payments made at or before the commencement date and are reduced by any lease incentives received.
 To determine the present value of lease payments, the Society utilizes the discount rate implicit in the lease agreement, if known, or the Society's incremental borrowing rate for a loan with terms similar to the lease's terms.